sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/0400 - anchor-nuances.md

 The difference between these two is:

-- anchor 1 finds  line B preceded by line A.
+- anchor 1 finds an instance of line B preceded by line A.
-- anchor 2 filters out everything in the document preceding and including line A, then searches for line B.
+- anchor 2 searches after the first instance of line A for a line B, and discards anything earlier in the document.

 To clarify the difference,  consider a simple PDF with the following content: